 Go to your cPanel and search for “Subdomains”.
 As you can see in the below screenshot, the option can be seen under the group called “Domains”.

 Click on the “Subdomains” icon to go to the subdomain creation screen.
-Let us create a subdomain named “tools.webnots.com”.
+Let us create a subdomain named “tools.yoursite.com”.

 Installing SSL Certificate in Subdomain

 Now that we have created a subdomain, let’s open it in the browser.
 Oops!!!
 You will get a privacy error like below because any URL on the site should have a valid SSL certificate.
 Since the subdomain doesn’t have it, you will see the privacy error.
 This happens because we have forced all traffic to the site using HTTPS protocol.
-So even when try to open “http://tools.webnots.com”, it will be redirected to “https://www.webnots.com/seo-tools” and throw error.
+The solution here is to install SSL for your subdomain so that it can work through HTTPS protocol with valid SSL certificate.

 Installing SSL with Free Let’s Encrypt